codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/expression-condition-syntax.md

 ---
 title: "Condition Expression Syntax"
-description: "ondition sxpressions can be included in each step in your codefresh.yml, and must be satisfied for the step to execute."
+description: "Condition expressions can be included in each step in your codefresh.yml, and must be satisfied for the step to execute."
 group: codefresh-yaml
 redirect_from:
   - /docs/expression-condition-syntax/